candypay/docs/docs/checkout/introduction.md

 Checkout is a low-code solution for businesses to accept Solana Payments with ease.
 It powers a pre-built checkout page with all the necessary components it takes for businesses to accept and users to pay in Solana and SPL tokens.
 No tech jargon, no need to handle wallets, QR codes, or building everything from scratch, we do that for you!
 Meanwhile, the end-user experience is Top-Notch and built to convert them into paid users, by offering multiple payment streams (Connect wallet for desktop, Tap to Pay for mobile, and QR Code payment for IRL payments) and major Solana tokens (USDC, SOL, DUST, etc.)

-### 2. First payments solution, powering ‘one-click’ Tap to Pay UX for mobile
+### 2. Powering ‘one-click’ Tap to Pay UX for mobile

 We are proud to be the first-ever fully mobile native payments solution offering ‘one-click’ Tap to Pay UX for mobile users, which is on par with that of Apple Pay and Google Pay and is built on the ‘[Solana Pay](https://solanapay.com/) protocol’!